-5.1.13 Written local rules must be approved by the RPA and clearly displayed to all team members.
+5.1.14 Written local rules must be approved by the RPA and clearly displayed to all team members.
 Local rules must be displayed in or near each X-ray area.
-They must contain: Name of RPS Controlled area - when and where it exists Dose investigation level Contingency plan Written arrangements Duties of RPS How entry to controlled area is restricted Optional: Name, address and telephone number of RPA Arrangements for maintenance of equipment Dosimetry arrangements Use, storage and inspection of Personal Protective Equipment (PPE) Clinical team members involved with radiography must sign to indicate that they have read and understood the local rules.
-Local Rules for Radiography.
-5.1.14 A controlled area must be designated in accordance with advice from the RPA.
+Local Rules for

+They must contain: Radiography.

+- Name of RPS

+- Controlled area - when and where it exists

+- Dose investigation level

+- Contingency plan

+- Written arrangements

+- Duties of RPS

+- How entry to controlled area is restricted

+Optional:

+- Name, address and telephone number of RPA

+- Arrangements for maintenance of equipment

+- Dosimetry arrangements

+- Use, storage and inspection of Personal Protective

+Equipment (PPE)

+Clinical team members involved with radiography must sign to

+indicate that they have read and understood the local rules.

+5.1.15 A controlled area must be designated in accordance with advice from the RPA.
 It must also be adequately described in the local rules, physically demarcated where practical and provided with suitable and sufficient signs and warnings, all in accordance with the RPA's advice.
 Automatic warning lights are required at every entrance to the controlled area.
-Within practice premises a specified room(s) must be designated for radiography.
-It is desirable but not essential that the room(s) is used solely for radiography.
+Within practice premises a specified room or rooms must be designated for radiography.
+It is desirable but not essential that the room is used solely for radiography.
 It is required that appropriate warnings are provided at the entrances to controlled areas.
 These lights should fail to safety where reasonably practical.
 There is a tiered approach to fail-safe lighting.
 The goal is always to minimise the risk of inadvertent or inappropriate entry into a controlled area.

-5.1.15 There must be a system of personal dose monitoring for all persons entering the controlled area as agreed with the appointed RPA unless there has been a risk assessment showing no significant radiation doses to team members over a 12 month period and very low risk of accidental exposure and that: - There is absolutely no manual restraint - The isolation switch is possible to access from a shielded position Records must be maintained of the doses received for at least two years.
+5.1.16 There must be a system of personal dose monitoring for all persons entering the controlled area as agreed with the appointed RPA.
+Records must be maintained of the doses received for at least two years.
 The arrangements for personal dose monitoring must be made in consultation with the RPA.
 Any personal dose meters should normally be worn on the trunk.
-They must not be left inside a controlled area when not being worn unless they are in a fully shielded position and must be stored away from sources of ionising radiations and extremes of temperature.
+They must not be left inside a controlled area when not being worn and must be stored away from sources of ionising radiations and extremes of temperature.
 They must only be worn by the person to whom they are issued.
-Personal dose monitoring arrangements should include locum vets and nurses.
+Personal dose monitoring arrangements should include locum vets, nurses and horse owners.
 Dose monitoring records.
+5.1.17 Written information sheets for owners holding horses in controlled areas must be provided, plus arrangements for dosimetry as agreed with the RPA.

-5.1.16 A copy of the most recent edition of the Ionising Radiations guide for veterinary practices must be available to all members of the practice.
+5.1.18 A copy of the most recent edition of the Ionising Radiation guide for Veterinary Practices must be available to all members of the practice.
 These guidance notes do not seek to give detailed and comprehensive advice on all aspects of the use of ionising radiations in the veterinary profession and the practice must have consulted an RPA.
-The Ionising Radiations guide is available from the BVA website: https://www.rcvs.org.uk/bva-ir-guide .
-Copy of Guidance Notes.
+Copy of guidance notes.
+A guide to Ionising Radiations is available from the BVA website: www.bva.co.uk/resources-support/practice-management/ionising-radiations-guide/ 5.1.19 The practice has a written protocol in place for radiography away from the premises which has been approved by the RPA.
+Written protocol for radiography away from the premises.